A great and useful purpose for old embedded Linux wireless routers, is to re-purpose them as VLAN breakout boxes!

 In the many years I’ve been providing IT Services, I’ve noticed that whenever taking over a customer from a competitor, or providing consulting services for a company that has IT staff, that I don’t see DHCP reservations being used all that frequently.

-I wanted to write a post to discuss the comparison, when each should be used and the various case scenarios.
+I wanted to write a post and create a video to discuss the comparison, when each should be used and the various case scenarios.
 I’m hoping my readers may provide their own input in the comments.

 As an example: When a customer was purchasing a VoIP PBX, the PBX vendor get angry when I requested that it be configured for DHCP so that a DHCP reservation could be used, I advised I’d prefer this method so I could change the IP when needed for maintenance or network restructuring.
 They tried to convince me the IP will change on a DHCP Server and the port forwarding will stop working, because they simply had no idea of what a DHCP reservation was.
 Ultimately when the day came where I had to change the IP and firewall rules for the PBX, I had to log a support call with the vendor since I couldn’t change the IP myself (which resulted in delays, and costs).
 If we were using DHCP reservations, I could have simply modified the firewall rules, modified the IP address on the reservation, and restarted the device using the buttons on the front panel (I didn’t have any other access to the device).